tighten/symposium/readme.md

   * Allow pre-created users to create passwords
   * ~~Allow users to add new styles~~
   * ~~Allow users to edit old styles~~
+  * Track # of clicks and sort by click
   * Add version history to user editing
   * Frontend style version history
   * Allow voting